Collection: Shop By Scent Families

 Gourmands

 • These are designed to evoke the sensations of warmth and pleasure associated with eating or drinking.
-These typically have bright and fresh top notes, such as citrus or fruit, to balance the sweeter base notes, which are the more prominent and long-lasting.
-Often rich, luxurious and decadent.
+These typically have bright and fresh top notes, such as citrus or fruit, to balance the sweeter or heavier base notes, which are more long-lasting.
+Gourmands are often rich, luxurious and decadent, but can also surprise, Under the Blue Moon has a long citrus accord before any of the berries and nuts are detectable.

 Citrus and cologne